silvacms/documentation/source/silva/api/folders.rst

 .. currentmodule:: silva.core.interfaces.content

-You often wish to retrieve the root content of your current site in a layout.
+You often need to retrieve the root content of your current site in a layout.
 We don't recommend to use ``get_root`` from :py:interface:`IRoot`.
 You should more use the following :term:`Zope adapter`: